JacksonWaddleton/SF-Salaries/README.md

 # SF-Salaries
-Basic analysis of a San Francisco government employee salary dataset using SQL.
+Basic manipulation and analysis of a San Francisco government employee salary dataset using SQL.

 For this project, I used a Kaggle dataset containing information on San Francisco government employees (link: https://www.kaggle.com/datasets/kaggle/sf-salaries).
 Here is a basic description of the data: